-'Online' Help: No Internet Required
+Opening the Installed Help: No Internet Required

 There are several ways to access online help in a browser.
 The content opens in a browser but uses local content so you do not need an Internet connection except for links to external websites.